-Originally, SQL was developed at IBM by Raymond F.buyers and D.Chamberlain.
-The initial version was developed in the 1970s which was earlier named as SEQUEL which expanded as structured English query language.
+Originally, SQL was developed at IBM by Raymond F. Buyers and D.Chamberlain.
+The initial version was developed in the 1970s and was earlier named SEQUEL which expanded as a structured English query language.
 Primarily, it was designed to modify and retrieve data stored in IBM’s original database management system.

 Syntax and language elements

 Numerous language elements combine to compose a single statement in SQL.
-This subdivision of several language elements in SQL include:
+This subdivision of several language elements in SQL includes: